nushell/nushell.github.io/book/standard_library.md

 #### 2. Import the _definitions_ (contents) of the module directly

-Some submodules are easier to use when their definitions (commands, aliases, contants, etc.) are loaded into the current scope.
+Some submodules are easier to use when their definitions (commands, aliases, constants, etc.) are loaded into the current scope.
 For instance:

 ```nu
 use std/formats *